asibilla/react-slider/README.md

 ```
 If needed, the definitions for these breakpoints can be adjusted in src/const/index.js.

-- **slidesInViewport** The number of slides displayed within the slider wrapper.
-For example, a value of 1.5 would display one and a half slides in the viewport, and the user would need to scroll or advance the slider to view more slides.
-Default:
+- **slidesInViewport <Object>** The number of slides displayed within the slider wrapper.
+For example, a value of 1.5 would display one and a half slides in the viewport, and the user would need to scroll or advance the slider to view more slides. *Default:*
 ```
 {
   sm: 1.5,